jmelo11/quantsupport/book/src/getting-started/first-swap.md

 ## 1. Define the instrument

-An **instrument** describes contractual economics: schedules, rates, indices, currencies, and payoff direction.
-QuantSupport constructs instruments with `Make*` builders.
+An **instrument** describes a financial product contractual economics: schedules, rates, indices, currencies, and payoff direction.
+QuantSupport constructs instruments with `Make*` builders (builder pattern).
 A builder collects inputs, applies documented defaults, and validates required fields in `build()`.

-For a vanilla fixed-versus-floating swap, `MakeSwap<T>` creates a fixed leg and a floating leg. `RateDefinition` describes how the fixed rate accrues through its day-count, compounding, and frequency conventions.
-Leg payment frequency is configured separately because payment and rate conventions are distinct.
+For a vanilla fixed-versus-floating swap, `MakeSwap<T>` creates a fixed leg and a floating leg, with the given parameters.

 ### In this example